UI Boustead Reit opens below IPO price

-UI Boustead Reit opens 8.5% below IPO price amid broader market retreat
+UI Boustead Reit closes 8.5% below IPO price amid broader market retreat

 It is the first 2026 mainboard listing, and follows a strong offering pipeline in 2025